 Becoming GDPR compliant before the 25th of May 2018 will become a challenge for many companies.
 However, if your company already today is compliant with the current data protection directive, then the work with GDPR compliance won’t be so extensive.
 For those companies that are not, it will require time, tools, processes and expertise.
-You’ll need to make changes to the organisational practices to privacy and data management.
+You’ll need to make changes to the organizational practices to privacy and data management.
 A failure to do so could be an expensive lesson.
 Companies that do not meet the requirements could face reputational harm and substantial fines of as much as 20 million euros, or 4 percent of annual worldwide turnover, whichever is greater.
 So no, you don’t want to touch lightly on this.

 How AlfaPeople can help with GDPR compliance